Transforming Community Mental Health Services

 Michael Watson, Consultant, formerly Mental Health Improvement Advisor, London and East of England Lead, NHS Improvement

-Questions and answers with your industry partners
+Questions and answers with Alison Brabban and Michael Watson

 11:10